LinuxCommandLibrary

 TLDR

-Go to the specified directory
+Change to directory

-$ cd [path/to/directory]
+$ cd [/path/to/directory]

 copy